-Mark your calendars for our 8th annual Lantern Lighting Celebration — an evening to gather with family, friends and community to honor and remember those we love and miss.
+Join Lakewood for our 9th annual Lantern Lighting Celebration — an evening for all to gather with family, friends and community to honor and remember those we love and miss.
 We are so excited to bring this treasured tradition to our community once again.

 How it works